jbreckmckye/trkl/README.md

 If you pass a truthy value to `immediate`, the subscriber will also run immediately.

 A subscription can mutate the observable's subscriber list (e.g. a subscriber can remove itself), but the mutation won't take effect until the next time the observer changes.

+Note that Trkl will only filter out duplicate updates if the values are primitives, not objects or arrays.
+If you write an unchanged object to an observable twice, Trkl could only tell the object was changed by inspecting the whole tree of properties.
+This would be expensive, so we don't bother.

 ### observable.unsubscribe(fn)